natasam/ModernArchWeatherApp/README.md

   <br/>

 ## Architecture 🏗️
-* Modern App (recommended) architecture with Unidirectional Data Flow, and an MVI pattern.
+* Modern, recommended by Google, App architecture with Unidirectional Data Flow.
 * ### Data, Domain, and UI Layer.
 * In Android, a repository is typically a producer of UI data that has the user interface (UI) as the consumer that ultimately displays the data.
 Other times, the UI layer is a producer of user input events and other layers of the hierarchy consume them.
 Layers in between the producer and consumer usually act as intermediaries that modify the stream of data to adjust it to the requirements of the following layer.